How to Crochet a Hat Step by Step (in 3 Ways)

 Now we need to focus on getting the proper length.
 When working a bottom-up hat, we don’t have to worry about any decreases (which makes this super easy!).

 - Continue working in the round without increasing or decreasing and work up a long tube that’s the length of your measured length.
 Fasten off.

 - Then, create a drawstring-style bind-off to close up your tube.
 This method will cause you to lose a little length, so add in about an inch when working up your tube to compensate.

 - To create a drawstring-style bind-off, weave yarn all the way around the top of the circle, through the stitches of your last round.
 Once you've made your way around, you can cinch your hat closed.

-3. Crochet a Flat Hat
+How to Crochet a Flat Hat:

+The third hat is a bit different from the other two.
 A hat worked flat is very similar to a bottom-up hat except that we aren’t joining yarn and are going to be working back and forth in rows, not in the round.